Amjad Khan (actor)

-Amjad Khan (12 November 1940 — 27 July 1992) was an Indian actor and film director.
+Amjad Khan (12 November 1940 – 27 July 1992) was a renowned Indian actor and film director.
 He worked in over 132 films in a career spanning nearly twenty years.
 He was the son of the actor Jayant.
-He gained popularity for villainous roles in mostly Hindi films, the most famous being Gabbar Singh in the 1975 classic Sholay and of Dilawar in Muqaddar Ka Sikandar (1978).
+He gained popularity for villainous roles in mostly Hindi films, the most famous among his enacted roles being Gabbar Singh in the 1975 film Sholay and of Dilawar in Muqaddar Ka Sikandar (1978).

-Early life
+Early life and education

-Amjad Khan was born in Bombay City, Bombay Presidency, British India on 12 November 1940 into a Sunni Muslim family of Pashtun descent to actor Jayant; who was originally from Peshawar, North-West Frontier Province.

-His younger brother was actor Imtiaz Khan.
+Amjad Khan was born in Bombay, British India on 12 November 1940 into a family of Pashtuns to actor Jayant, who was originally from Peshawar, North-West Frontier Province (now Khyber Pakhtunkhwa, Pakistan).
+His younger brother Imtiaz Khan was also an actor.

 Amjad Khan was educated at St. Andrew's High School in Bandra.

-He attended R. D. National College where he held the position of general secretary, the highest elected student body representative.
+He then attended R. D. National College where he held the position of general secretary.
 During his college and school days, he worked as a theater artist and performed in his college with his brother.
+Later, he earned his master's in philosophy (first class) from Bombay University and used to win prizes both as actor and as director at the inter-collegiate theatre festivals.
+Apart from English and Urdu, Amjad Khan was also fluent in Persian, having done another master's in Persian literature, and he would help his wife for her exams in this subject.

 Career

+Early career (1951-1975)

-Before Amjad Khan came to films, he was a theatre actor.
-His first role was as a child actor at the age of 11 in the film Nazneen in 1951.
-His next role was at the age of 17 in the film Ab Dilli Dur Nahin (1957).
-He assisted K. Asif in the film Love And God in the late 1960s and had a brief appearance in the film.
+Khan started his career as a child actor with his first film role at the age of 11 in the film Nazneen in 1951.
+His next film roles were in Ab Dilli Dur Nahin (1957) and Maya (1961).
+He assisted K. Asif during the making of the film Love And God and had a brief appearance in the film.
 The film was left incomplete after Asif's death in 1971, and it was finally released in 1986.
 In 1973, he appeared in Hindustan Ki Kasam in a small role.

-In 1975, he was offered the role of dacoit Gabbar Singh for the film Sholay by Salim Khan, who was one of its writers.
-In preparation for the role, Amjad read Abhishapth Chambal, a book on Chambal dacoits written by Taroon Kumar Bhaduri (actress Jaya Bhaduri's father).
-Amjad shot to stardom with the movie.
-His mannerisms and dialogues have become an integral part of the Bollywood lexicon and spawned numerous parodies and spoofs [Specially "Soja Nahi to Gabbar Ajayega"].
-Sholay went on to become a blockbuster.
-Although it boasted an ensemble cast of superstars including Dharmendra, Amitabh Bachchan and Sanjeev Kumar, who was nominated that year for the Filmfare award for Best Actor category, Amjad stole the show with his unorthodox and eerie dialogue delivery.
-Even to this day people fondly remember his dialogues and mannerisms.
-He later appeared in advertisements as Gabbar Singh endorsing Britannia Glucose Biscuits (popularly known as Gabbar Ki Asli Pasand), the first incidence of a villain being used to sell a popular product.